obeychoi0120/YOLOv5-GradCAM/README.md

 ## 2. Interpret classification results using grad-CAM
 ### 2-1.
 Train YOLOv5_classifier
-- We're interpreting just classification results, not including detection
+- **We're interpreting classification results only, not including detection**
 - Run train.py for training yolo_classifier: submodel of yolov5 with detecting architecture removed
 - Make sure you use the same structure as yolov5.
 - Classification results will be SAME between original yolo and yolo_classifier